rafinskipg/BombTouch/README.md

 made with pens, washing machines, tvs, pig carcasses, and other junk floating in space, a monster is born, somehow

-throws balls of scrap metal and cliché souvenirs, very large health, slow movement, slow fire rate, big size
+throws balls of scrap metal and clich? souvenirs, very large health, slow movement, slow fire rate, big size

+cooldog

+--level 2: Antsteroid field

+-enemy 1: asteroid ant workers (invader)

+fast movement, small size, low health, no fire, attacks the player directly, kamikaze style.
+Appears in line formation approaching from one corner of the screen moving towards the player.

+-enemy 2: asteroid ant soldiers (invader)

+slow moving, large health, spits acid in the player's direction, harmful if touched, they move in vertical line formation but cover behind each other when shoot

+-enemy 3: symbiotic carnivorous funghi

+static trap-like enemies, get to close and they will eat you, instant death, doesn't affect the ants

+-final monster: asteroid ant queen

+spawns ant workers, squirts acid in all directions

-level 4: slime nebula
+--level 3: slime nebula

-enemy 1: Lamprey guards (invader) lamprey king
+-enemy 1: Lamprey guards (invader)

-Shoots clouds of poisonous slime that will damage the player as long as he is in contact with it.
+Medium health, medium speed.Shoots clouds of poisonous slime that will damage the player as long as he is in contact with it and greatly slow its speed.
+Moves in spear formation ( V ).

+-enemy 2: electromagnetic eel (invader)

+medium health, medium speed, moves in reverse spear formation, delivers electric shocks every few seconds that may damage the player if a certain distance, they will also shoot low damage sparks at the player.

+-enemy 3: giant slime bubble

+a big ball of sticky looking mucus floats through the screen, if the player touches it it will make him slower for X seconds

+-enemy 4: galactic paramecium

+low health, small size, medium slow movement, no fire, seeks the player, poisons and causes damage when hit.

+-final monster: morbous dick, space sperm whale

+mean looking rabid sperm whale pukes paramecium and shoots cannonballs from a rusty pirate cannon stuck in his head.

+--weapons:

+-freeze grenade-

+a grenade that delivers a freeze shock that paralizes every monster in the screen

+-plasma gun

+basic gun shoots plasma balls at medium speed, medium damage, infinite ammo

+-minigun

+shoots bullets at very fast fire rate, low damage, 1000 bullets per clip

+-seeker missile:

+very high damage, never misses target enemy

+-poison grenade

+creates a cloud of poison that slowly drains enemies health

+-flamethrower

+damages greatly all enemies in a large area, ammo runs away fast

+-the catacroker bomb

+a bomb very difficult to find, delivers a massive amount of damage to every enemy on screen

 ### Installation